Course rules and topic information

 The University Course information page contains course aims, topic information, course rules, and admission requirements for the Doctor of Philosophy Clinical Psychology).

-The PhD (Clin Psych) Handbook 2013 (PDF 658KB) can be downloaded here.
-This handbook is also a guide for students intending to enrol in 2014.
+The PhD (Clin Psych ) Handbook 2014 (PDF 612KB) can be downloaded here.
+This handbook is also a guide for students intending to enrol in 2015.

-To assist applicants in selecting a supervisor and research project a list of Clinical Research Projects Available 2013 (PDF 162KB) can be found here.
+To assist applicants in selecting a supervisor and research project a list of 2014 Potential projects and supervisors (PDF 568KB) can be found here.
 Other staff are happy to discuss PhD projects with applicants.
 Other staff are happy to discuss projects and their research interests.
 More information can be obtained from the pages of individual staff members.

 Information regarding placement policies (PDF 103KB) is also provided.